hodinkee/escapement-swift/Readme.markdown

 let attributedString = document?.attributedStringWithStylesheet(stylesheet)
 ```

 A `Stylesheet` allows you to decorate HTML markup with `NSAttributedString` attributes.
 Any attributes applied to the `*` selector are given to the attributed string upon initialization before other rules are applied.
-Rules are applied uniquely to each selector.
+Attributes are computed for a given selector by performing a distinct union of all attributes that match that selector in the stylesheet.